NoamShental/DIRACC/README.md

 References
 ------------
-Please send any comments/bug reports to: Noam Shental, shental@openu.ac.il
+Please send any comments or bug reports to: Noam Shental, shental@openu.ac.il